 He is survived by his wife Brenda, his daughter Jennifer Summers, his son and daughter-in law Lance (Amanda) Summers, and grandchildren Landon, Austin and Sophie

 Rae Summers.
 He is also survived by his brother Phil (Terran) Summers, nephew Jeremy Summers and his sister Kathy Summers.
 Also left to cherish his memory are his many Rossville High School friends, Shorter College friends, golfing and poker buddies, Mountain View friends, co-workers, former softball teammates, Karate class friends and so many others who were their customers from their real estate developments.
 If you measure a life by the number of friends, Pete was truly blessed.
 The family would like to extend a heartfelt thank you to Beth, Jennifer and Elizabeth from Regency Southern Care Hospice Services for their compassionate care.

 Funeral services will be held 11 AM Saturday in the funeral home chapel with Rev. Terry Burns and Joey Akridge officiating.

 In lieu of flowers, memorial contributions may be made to Al Mallard Stocking Full of Love or North Georgia YMCA Rossville Summer Academy.

 Family will receive friends 4-8 PM Friday and 9-11 AM Saturday at Heritage Funeral Home and Crematory, Battlefield Parkway.

-To send flowers to Pete's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Pete Summers, please visit our floral store.